 In this case, underinsured means your child has health insurance, but it doesn't cover the shots or vaccines he or she needs.

-Technically, these shots should be free.
+These shots should be free.
 That said, doctors can charge a set fee for administering them, so keep that in mind before you seek one.
-Doctors also can charge a fee for the office visit.
-And they can charge you for any additional services performed along with the shot (such as an eye exam or blood test).
+Doctors can also charge a fee for the office visit.
+And they can charge you for any additional services performed along with the shot, such as an eye exam or a blood test.

-A: If you don’t have health insurance, or if your plan doesn't cover certain vaccines or shots, do the following:
+If your health insurance plan doesn't cover certain vaccines or shots, or if you don’t have health insurance, do the following: